sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       This is the DB used by master for all its data.
 In a cluster, it is shared across as replicated with a master/slaver relationship, managed by kubernetes as a multi-node etcd cluster.

    * node
       The nodes that can run apps, join the master.
 The master deploys apps in nodes, such that app's needs are met.
 A node may run single/none/multiple copies of same app.
-Master watch the health of the apps
+Master watch the health of the apps and take action on failure.

    * pods
       This is the unit of kubernetes deploymenet.
-A pod could runn o
+A pod could run one or more containers.
+A manifest describes a pod.

+   * manifest
+      A manifest describes the pod as below.
+        * Assigns a name
+        * The kind of object
+        * count of replicas
+        * List of containers
+        * Description of each container
+          * Image URL
+          * mounts
+          * runtime args
+          * environment variables
+          ...
+        * Node selector labels
+        ...

+   * Node selector labels
+      A label is a `<key>=<value>` pair.
+A manifest may carry multiple labels.
+Each node that joined, can be described with multiple labels.
+A pod will be deployed only in nodes, where all the labels of the manifest are matched with the labels on the node.
+A node may have more labels.
+In short of full/subset of node labels should completely match with all labels on the manifest.
+This leads to the term "eligible nodes", where node labels matching is one of the many requirements to meet, for deployment of a pod.

+   * Daemonset
+      A deamonset is a special kind of pod.
+Normally a pod is deployed in one or more nodes to meet the count of replicas required as per manifest.
+But deamonset is different, that a daemonset is deployed as only one replica per node in all nodes that matches all labels and more.

+## Basic on `how` for a daemonset:
+  1) Set up a master cluster
+  2) Configure nodes with VIP of the cluster
+  3) Nodes join the master, whenever they are ready
+  4) The container images are stored in container registry, like Azure Container Registry
+  5) Manifests are applied in master.
+     For a better control, manifests can be checked into a github repo.
+     A tool can watch for updates and apply manifest.
+  6) For any new manifest, the master applies to all eligible nodes.
+      * The node downloads the container image from URL in the manifest
+      * The container is started in the node with runtime setup as described in manifest
+  7) For any manifest update, the master does the following on all eligible nodes
+      * Stop the currently running pod
+      * Follow the same steps as above for the new manifest.